riplikash/DapperAutoData/README.md

 ## Extending the Library

 The Dapper Testing Library is designed to be extensible.
 You can create your own data generators by implementing the `IDataGenerator` interface, and register them using the `RegisterGenerators` method.
 You can also customize the way that AutoFixture creates your objects, as shown in the example above.

+## Existing generator types

+The Dapper Testing Library has a variety of built in types that can be used to specify ranges and types of auto data.
+These can generally be used interchangably with the types they are generating for, or you can grab the specific value from the .Value attribute.

+* FutureDateTimeOffset (DateTimeOffset)
+* PastDateTimeOffset (DateTimeOffset)
+* CompanyName (string)
+* NegativeNumber (int, double)
+* PositiveNumber (int, double)
+* PersonFirstName (string)
+* PersonFullName (string)
+* PersonLastName (string)
+* TestEmail (string)

 ## Community